 What can be said of today's theories of how an industrial system can develop in a backward country?
 An industrial system is not, to be sure, identical with a market economy.
-But that is immaterial, because what we want to compare 1s the method of today's economists with that of Smith (not today's explanation of the origins of capitalism with that of Smith).
+But that is immaterial, because what we want to compare is the method of today's economists with that of Smith (not today's explanation of the origins of capitalism with that of Smith).
 Except for the area studies made today, which often are quite empirical, the doctrine of development in its conceptual aspect does not have much more empirical foundation than Smith's theory had.
-Today's doctrine is mainly deductive, consisting of models of development that are made of propositions from microand macro-economics relevant to conditions in which per capita output is rising or can be made to rise.
+Today's doctrine is mainly deductive, consisting of models of development that are made of propositions from micro-and macro-economics relevant to conditions in which per capita output is rising or can be made to rise.
 The propositions are logical statements, describing what could happen, not what probably will happen.

 What is even more interesting is to compare the two doctrines in their normative aspect.
 Why should a country develop?
 Modern economists said originally that development is a necessary and probably a sufficient condition for democratic government.
 More recently they have said development is a necessary condition of political stability, and political stability is prudently left undefined.
 Some to be sure do say that political stability will be conducive to world peace, and others that development will keep a country independent of the Communist bloc (or blocs).
-The view of Smith is, by comparison, a grand vista, a panoramic conception that includes economics, politics, morolity, hencedage

 The view of Smith is, by comparison, a grand vista, a panoramic conception that includes economics, politics, morality, knowledge, and the arts.
-He believed in development because he beheved it to be a condition for political progress, for an improvement in other social relations, for elevating the moral quality of a country, for progress in knowledge and in the arts.
+He believed in development because he believed it to be a condition for political progress, for an improvement in other social relations, for elevating the moral quality of a country, for progress in knowledge and in the arts.
 In short, he believed an increase in income made the good life possible.